Higher solutions of Hitchin's self-duality equations

 We show that they correspond to families of flat connections satisfying the reality condition of the self-duality equations.
-Then we flow these initial families with the generalized Whitham flow introduced in \cite{HeHeSch} towards higher genus surfaces.
-At rational times $\rho$ we obtain the desired counter examples of high genus.
+Then we flow these initial families of flat connections with the generalised Whitham flow introduced in \cite{HeHeSch} towards families of flat connections on higher genus surfaces.
+At small rational times $\rho$ we obtain the desired counter examples on high genus surfaces.
 In order to avoid singular points of the moduli space, i.e., reducible flat connections, we drop the extrinsic closing condition of the surfaces and fix the spectral curve $\Sigma$ of the initial surface instead.
 When applied to solutions of spectral genus 0, the flow yields global ($\mathbb Z_{g+1}$-symmetric) solutions of the self-duality equations.
 Therefore, we call these new real sections (corresponding to Willmore tori of spectral genus $1$) {\em higher solutions} of the self-duality equations.
 They turn out to solve the self-duality equations on an open and dense subset of the Riemann surface $M$.